nassimbendaou/OneSignal.Net/README.md

 ![OneSignal Logo](https://onesignal.com/assets/common/logo_onesignal_color.png)

 # OneSignal.net
-OneSignal.net is a sync/async .NET 4.6.1+ client for the OneSignal API
+OneSignal.net is a sync/async .NET 4.6.1+ client for the OneSignal API.
+OneSignal C# SDK to send push notification from C# WebApi.

 ## How to use